feliupe/hfchallenge/README.md

 Here I thought I could test pretty much everything, the basic rendering, that I could do, and its basic behavior, but had problems with the scrolling.

-If is not possible to test it without launching a browser, I would should a page in the application, where I could throuly test it, but mocking the api calls - as it is very easy in cypress.
+If is not possible to test it without launching a browser, I would choose a page in the application where the component is used and I could thoroughly test it by mocking the api calls - as it is very easy in cypress.

 - Store